Guide to Mixing with Headphones

 Luckily these days most of us have access to more than one method of listening to our mixes.
 Even if you don’t have a set of studio monitors, you can make a great sounding mix!
-Usually this involves lots of referencing, which is listening to your work in different environments and with different equipment.
-For years I would make multiple mixes of the same song and listen to them:
+Usually this involves lots of referencing, which is listening to your work in different environments and with different equipment, and using reference tracks too.
+For years I would make multiple mixes of the same song and A-B them with some reference material:

 In the car

-On my speakers at home – as it happens they are really good at revealing over compression!
+On a 2.1 computer speaker setup at home – as it happens they are really good at revealing over compression!

 On a bluetooth speaker

 Anywhere else I possibly could

 You can probably relate!
 This was very time consuming, and at the end of the day I would rather just know that my mix is going to sound good anywhere.
 However, this tedious stage of my progress in mixing led to being able to better recognise different sonic signatures in various listening devices, so I definitely don’t regret having spent so much time on honing my process.
 Nowadays my workflow is much faster, I am more confident in my mixes and don’t reference like that half as much.
 Don’t get me wrong; I still do check on various devices, but I don’t have to tweak my mixes as much any longer, whereas before I would end up going back and forth 5 – 10 times between my car or other devices to get it “right”.

 Follow these tips and you will save yourself a lot of time, and cut years off of the learning curve that myself and many others go through.
 Hopefully you will find some things you didn’t know about 🙂 You will see that there is really not much to it!

 Tip #1 – Reference Tracks